The Banking Development District (BDD) Program

 Eligibility Requirements

 A bank or credit union must apply in conjunction with a local government (county, town, city or village) for the designation of a BDD area.
 The application must clearly define the geographical boundaries of the proposed district and must demonstrate not only that the community is in serious need of banking services, but also that this need is not being met by existing nearby financial institutions.
-The applicant also must show that by establishing a new branch in the proposed district, the institution is prepared to meet the specific, identified unmet need and that there is strong community support for the BDD designation.
+The applicant also must show that by establishing or maintaining a new branch in the proposed district, the institution is prepared to meet the specific, identified unmet need and that there is strong community support for the BDD designation.
 An application may be submitted by a bank or credit union which already has a bank branch within such area.

-BDD requirements are in addition to any requirements established by the Department of Taxation and Finance and the New York State Comptroller with respect to the deposit of public funds and the New York State Board of Real Property Services with respect to real property tax exemptions that may be available to banks within a banking development district.
+BDD requirements are in addition to any requirements established by the Department of Taxation and Finance and the New York State Comptroller with respect to the deposit of public funds and the New York State Board of Real Property Tax Services with respect to real property tax exemptions that may be available to banks within a banking development district.

 Contact